 Best restaurants in Vienna

 What is it?
-A super-cool all-day eatery in Vienna’s biggest food market, the Naschmarkt, serving Tel Aviv-style breakfasts, lunches and dinners.
+A super-cool all-day restaurant in Vienna’s biggest food market, the Naschmarkt, serving Tel Aviv-style breakfast, lunch and dinner.
 Grab one of the coveted tables outside, get a plate of the filo cigars filled with spinach and sheep’s cheese and soak up the atmosphere.

 Why go?
 As well as being a great spot for refuelling mid-shop, Neni serves the best modern Middle Eastern food in the city.
-The shakshuka is as good as it gets, but it’s worth branching out and ordering the Israeli breakfast: labneh, scrambled eggs, olives, salad and one of Neni’s famous fluffy pita breads.
-They do a dynamite Reuben too – come hungry.
+The shakshuka is as good as it gets, but it’s worth branching out and ordering the Israeli breakfast: labneh, scrambled eggs, olives, salad and one of Neni’s famous fluffy pittas.
+Come hungry.

 Why go?
-This is some of the most exciting cooking in the city right now: think veal tartare with miso, capers and egg yolk, prawn chowder with mustard caviar and spicy cabbage, and mangalitza pork with crispy rice.
+This is some of the most exciting cooking in Vienna right now: think ox with egg, dashi, hazelnut and cauliflower, prawn saganaki with feta and basil, and mangalitza schnitzel with cucumber, anchovies and sour cream.
 The low-intervention wines are thoughtfully chosen: ask for some suggested pairings and settle in for a night to remember.

 What is it?
-Erich’s sister restaurant is busy, buzzy and serves up reliable excellent pan-European plates from early morning until last orders.
-It’s always packed on the weekends, but it’s great for a weekday dinner too: think sweet potato, quinoa and hummus salad bowls, brioche-bun burgers and wild-boar schnitzel.
+Erich’s sister restaurant is busy, buzzy and serves reliably excellent pan-European plates from early morning until last orders.
+It’s always packed on the weekends, but it’s great for a week-day dinner, too: think sweet potato, quinoa and hummus salad bowls, brioche burgers and wild boar Schnitzel.

 Why go?
 Brunch-wise, this is the place to be.
 Whether you max it out with a fully loaded breakfast sandwich or keep it light with a detox smoothie and sourdough toast, you’re guaranteed to leave with a smile on your face.

 What is it?
-A decades-old favourite in the fifth district that’s kept its edge, thanks to regular revamps and a seriously sexy menu.
-It’s great for people-watching too: don’t be surprised if you spot one or two visiting A-listers amongst the stylish regulars.
+A decades-old favourite in the 5th district that’s kept its edge, thanks to frequent revamps and a seriously sexy menu.
+It’s great for people-watching too: don’t be surprised if you spot one or two visiting A-listers among the stylish regulars.

 Why go?
-With its bare walls and plush green velvet seating, Motto looks the part – but the aesthetics are backed up by top-class cooking.
-Go for their elegant takes on traditional favourites like tafelspitz (boiled beef) and strawberry nougat dumplings.
+With its bare walls and plush green velvet seating, Motto looks the part – and the aesthetics are backed up by top-class cooking.
+Go for their elegant takes on traditional favourites like Tafelspitz (boiled beef) and strawberry nougat dumplings.

 What is it?
-Part cafe, part co-working space, this is how 21st century Vienna does kaffee und kuchen (that’s coffee and cake).
+Part café, part co-working space, this is how 21st-century Vienna does Kaffee und Kuchen.
 Owner Charles Fürth used to work in advertising before being bitten by the bean bug, and the whole place is a testament to his passion for crafting the perfect brew.